NicGoodman/nicgoodman/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'Worked towards and earned my Eagle Scout rank, the highest in the Boy Scouts of America in 2006.
-This was a formative experience that taught me responsibility and an deep appreciation for our environment.'
+This was a formative experience that taught me responsibility and an deep appreciation for nature and our environment.'
     type: new_set
     enabled: true
 id: 6afe05a4-a579-42a7-9fa2-c296d60e1b18